RasaHQ/rasa/docs/core/interactive-learning.rst

 the conversation steps handled by the form get a :code:`form:` prefix.
 This tells Rasa Core to ignore these steps when training your other policies.
-There is nothing special you have to do here, all of the form's happy paths are still covered by the basic story given in :ref:`section_form_basics`.
+There is nothing special you have to do here, all of the form's happy paths are still covered by the basic story given in :ref:`forms`.

 Here is an example: